 - Multiple cancers in the same individual

-- Cancer in several close relatives on the same side of your family, particularly breast or colon cancer
+- Cancer in several close relatives on the same side of your family

 - A known cancer-predisposing genetic change already identified in your family

-If you are unsure whether you are a good candidate for genetic counseling and/or testing, you can talk with your doctor or you may contact us directly.
+If you are unsure whether you are a good candidate for genetic counseling and/or testing, you can talk with your doctor or contact us directly.

-Genetic counseling is provided by board-certified genetic counselors.
-Genetic counselors have a Master's degree and provide state-of-the-art risk assessment, management guidelines, and supportive care to individuals and families.
+Our genetic counseling services are provided by board-certified genetic counselors.
+Genetic counselors have a Master's degree and provide comprehensive risk assessment, management guidelines, and supportive care to individuals and their families.